-The window to make the change opened on October 15th, and the requirement and penalties for not following it will come into force on November 15th.
+The window to make the switch opened on October 15th, but the requirement and penalties for not following it will only come into force on Wednesday, November 15th.

-By that date, all road vehicles will have to be equipped with winter tyres or, alternatively, have snow chains “on board”.
+By that date, all road vehicles will have to be equipped with winter tires or, alternatively, have snow chains “on board”.

 What areas do the rules apply to?